sourajit0/SkyCast/README.md

 # SkyCast
- English (US) A weather extension that allows users to enter a city manually and display the current weather.
+A weather extension that allows users to enter a city manually and display the current weather.